 Please note, she mentioned that we had a ‘Uniform’ Criminal Code and we MRAs know that many criminal sections do not consider women as perpetrators of the crime.
 Then how did we ever had ‘Uniform’ Criminal Code?
 You know ‘Uniform’ here not necessarily mean ‘Uniform’ for the genders.
 So you know why WCD minister told ‘All Violence is male generated’.

-To understand this, we need to first understand that no government can modify any personal law totally.
+To understand this, we need to first understand that no government can modify any personal law completely.
 Our Personal Laws are driven by our social or customary traditions and can’t be completely overhauled.
-So if you thought that with Uniform Civil Code in place, Hindu men will get right to Triple Talaq or marry four women like Muslim men do, you will be wrong again.
+So, if you thought that after the Uniform Civil Code (UCC), Hindu men will get right to Triple Talaq* or marry four women like Muslim men do, you will be wrong again.